 “Many of our ecommerce customers use our K600i digital printing presses to produce pre-printed variable data labels for logistics, to enable products to be tracked throughout a company’s supply chain up until the point of delivery – and also to enable customers to return products,” says Peterson.
 “The number of people buying products online has increased dramatically, and our customers are now having to respond by producing more variable data labels.
 For some customers, this has meant investing in new technology to help keep up with the change in demand.”

-The K600i is available as two separate solutions, a single bar option, capable of printing 75 metres of labels per minute, and a dual-bar option, which can double production capacity up to 150 metres per minute.
+The K600i is available as two separate solutions, a single bar option, capable of printing 246 feet of labels per minute, and a dual-bar option, which can double production capacity up to 492 feet per minute.

 “The ecommerce market is volatile and will experience peaks in demand at certain times of the year – for example, Christmas.
 The dual bar K600i was designed to enable customers to respond to fluctuations in demand and increase production capacity when needed.
 Over the last few weeks, customers who have previously invested in a K600i dual bar have been able to ramp up production in order keep products moving through the supply chain, without having to purchase new technology.”